NES / Famicom Architecture

 Image

-The RAM adapter, fitted on the cartridge slot of the Famicom and connected to the drive though a cable.
+The RAM adapter [54], fitted on the cartridge slot of the Famicom and connected to the drive via a cable.

 The two components that make up the Famicom Disk System (FDS).

-The Famicom Disk System added the following services to the Famicom:
+The Famicom Disk System added the following functionality to the console:

 Image

-Since the floppy is a single medium (as opposed to the multi-chip cartridges), all game data needs to be squashed inside, though it’s kept organised with the use of a proprietary file system.
+Unlike multi-chip cartridges, the floppy is a simple medium.
+Hence, all game data needs to be squashed inside, though it is organised with the use of a proprietary file system.

 To operate the drive, the RAM adapter embeds an additional 8 KB ROM to store a BIOS [58].
 This program performs the following tasks: